openbiome/donors-16s/README.md

       manuscript
 - `fastq/`: Location where raw data is downloaded to.
 When downloaded, these are "Data set 1" in the manuscript.
-- `metadata.tsv`: Sample metadata.
+- `metadata.csv`: Sample metadata.
 "Data file 4" in the manuscript.
+- `files_list.csv`: Fantastic fastq's and where to download them

 ### Input Scripts and utilities

 - `README.md`: This file
 - `Snakefile`: File showing the computation order
 - `analyze.R`: Performs beta diversity analyses on OTU table
-- `env.txt`: Conda environment specification
+- `env.yml`: Conda environment specification
 - `install-packages.R`: Script for installing relevant R packages

 ### Output files